whatphilipcodes/whatphilipdoes/content/projects/entity.md

 ::

 ::text-block
 Although most lighters built today will certainly not be able to light a candle in a thousand years, they will not truly vanish either.
 They have been transformed from something and will eventually transform into something else.
-However, because our observation period is so drastically limited we do not perceive a process but rather one static object.
+However, because our observation period is so drastically limited instead of a process rather one static object is perceived.
 This work attempts to form an opposing perspective by generating abstract entities and imagining their visual decay.
 ::

 ::image-display